rodpayne/home-assistant/docs/PersonDetection_person_location.md

 ### **Service: person_location/process_trigger**
 This is the service that is called by automation `Person Location Update` following a state change of a device tracker such as a phone, watch, or car.
 It creates/updates a Home Assistant sensor named `sensor.<personName>_location`.
 <details>
-  <summary>Details</summary>
+  <summary>More Details</summary>
 The sensor will be updated with a state such as `Just Arrived`, `Home`, `Just Left`, `Away`, or `Extended Away`.
 In addition, selected attributes from the triggered device tracker will be copied to the sensor.
 Attributes `source` (the triggering entity ID), `reported_state` (the state reported by the device tracker), `icon` (for the current zone), and `friendly_name` (the status of the person) will be updated.

 Note that the person location sensor state is triggered by state changes such as a device changing zones, so a phone left at home does not get a vote for "home".
 The assumption is that if the device is moving, then the person has it.
 An effort is also made to show more respect to devices with a higher GPS accuracy.

 The built-in Person integration competes somewhat in combining the status of multiple device trackers.
 I expect that its ability to determine the actual presence and location of a person will improve with time.
-If you prefer the selection priority that the built-in Person integration provides, only call the `person_location/process_trigger` service for change of the `person.<personName>` entity rather than the upstream device trackers.
+If you prefer the selection priority that the built-in Person integration provides, only call the `person_location/process_trigger` service for changes of the `person.<personName>` entity rather than the upstream device trackers.
 Do not mix the two.

 #### **Person location sensor example (output)**